Past:Present:Future

 Past:Present:Future is a two-part album series by Ch!pz.
-In the Netherlands, Part 1 was released on June 23, 2006 and Part 2 was released on November 17 of the same year.
+In the Netherlands, Part 1 was released on June 23, 2006, and Part 2 was released on November 17 of the same year.
+They were released via Universal.
 The first album spawned two singles, "Gangstertown" and "Waikiki Beach", of which "Gangstertown" peaked at #5 in the Dutch Top 40 and "Waikiki Beach" wasn't officially released on single, just shooting a music video for it.
 In November 2006, the first album was certified Gold in the Netherlands for sales over 35,000.
 The second album came with a Bonus DVD in some stores like Free Record Shop and Van Leest.
 The official first single, "One Day When I Grow Up", was released in September and charted in the Dutch Top 40 at #29, and moved up to #7 in its second, third and fourth week.
 The second single, the Christmas track "Christmas Time Is Here," debuted at #8 in the Dutch Top 40 and remained there for two weeks.